Operating Principles

 Exchanging updates (Update)

-The standard service usage assumes that Dr.Web MeshD is installed with the enabled feature of obtaining updates on several machines (clients of the service) in the local network of the company.
+The standard service usage assumes that Dr.Web MeshD is installed with the enabled feature of obtaining updates on several machines (clients of the service) in the local network of a company.
 The typical client settings are:

 [MeshD]